sistedes/library.manager/README.md

                         match existing authors in the library with local authors.
 In case the authors do not exist in the library, creates them.
-Already identified authors will be skipped when running in normal mode.
-In forced mode, information about  already identified authors will be discarded and a new match will be attempted. validate            Validates that the conference data is ready for submission without performing any modification. publish             Publishes the specified edition in the Sistedes Digital
+Already identified authors will be skipped when running in normal mode. validate            Validates that the conference data is ready for submission without performing any modification. publish             Publishes the specified edition in the Sistedes Digital